-Let’s get the basics out of the way since even experienced shiny hunters will need to acclimate to a few differences with Scarlet and Violet.
+Let’s get the basics out of the way since even experienced shiny hunters will need to acclimate to a few differences in Scarlet and Violet.
 First up, the base odds of encountering a shiny in these games, with no other factors, is 1 out of 4096.
 So, pretty poor chances, but about on par with the last few entries.
 However, this being an open world where you can see all the Pokémon around you on the map means that you can always see a shiny from a distance without battling it first.

 Aside from seeing one with your own eyes, you will never be informed of the location or existence of a shiny as was the case in Pokémon Legends: Arceus.
 You’ll have to rely on your own observations to notice and catch it yourself.
 If you do spot a shiny, make sure you save before attempting to catch it.
 If something goes wrong and you lose, accidentally knock it out, or it flees, reloading your save will let you have another attempt at catching it.

 You don’t need to worry about using the Let’s Go mechanic where you let a Pokémon roam around and battle things on its own, either.
 Mercifully Scarlet and Violet won’t let a Pokémon auto-battle a shiny.
 In fact, this can be a handy way to tell if a Pokémon is shiny since your Pokémon will refuse to battle it.

 One last thing to note before getting into the real meat of shiny hunting is to know that Scarlet and Violet have what are called shiny locked Pokémon.
 These are Pokémon that, no matter what, can’t appear as shiny, so you shouldn’t even bother trying to get one to spawn.
 Here’s which Pokémon are shiny locked: